svilcu/k8s-labs/BPI-R3.md

 ## Install the image on the internal memory devices

-In order to complete this process you need the serial console from the BPI-R3 connected to the computer via the serial-to-USB adapter ordered with the box or with one like [this](https://www.amazon.de/gp/product/B01N9RZK6I/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&th=1).
+In order to complete this process you need the serial console from the BPI-R3 connected to the computer via the serial-to-USB adapter, I am using [this](https://www.amazon.de/gp/product/B01N9RZK6I/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&th=1).
 Connect the terminal emulator (Minicom or Putty) to the COM port 115200 8N1 no flow control.

 |Jumper Setting| A | B | C | D |